 TRAVEL RESTRICTIONS FOR UNVACCINATED STUDENTS

 We are seeing significant changes and quickly evolving requirements and restrictions related to COVID-19 vaccination worldwide, making it difficult to provide consistent advice and support to unvaccinated travelers.
-As a result, unvaccinated students with exemptions will not be approved for study abroad through spring of 2022.
-Unvaccinated students may elect to participate in a virtual global experience or to postpone their participation to a future term.
+Unvaccinated students may be advised to consider participating in a virtual global experience or to postpone their participation to a future term.

 Some examples of international requirements, restrictions or concerns related to COVID-19 include, but are not limited to:

 - Proof of vaccination may be required in order to gain entry to a country/region, to be permitted to enroll in courses at an overseas institution,

 - Unvaccinated travelers may be required to quarantine upon arrival, during which time Lehigh/your abroad program may not be able to provide assistance;